SSD test tools play an important role in monitoring the health and performance of today’s solid state drives.

 The first of these tools is a well-respected benchmarking tool that provides a record of an SSD’s performance under differing conditions.
 This can be useful for monitoring the SSD’s performance over time.
 It also helps you decide when to carry out some form of optimization to restore performance to previous levels.

 This tool monitors the SSD’s health, notifying when firmware updates are available and providing a prediction of the time left until the drive fails.
-On the main panel, pictured below, users can glance at their drive’s information in one place as well as check the temperature, speed, errors, and overall health estimate.
+On the main panel, pictured right, users can glance at their drive’s information in one place as well as check the temperature, speed, errors, and overall health estimate.

 SSD utility tools typically offer several basic areas of functionality: